Pylons/pyramid/docs/narr/hooks.rst

    def notfound_view(request):
        return HTTPNotFound()

-.. note:: When a NotFound view is invoked, it is passed a request.
+.. note:: When a NotFound view is invoked, it is passed a :term:`request`.
 The ``environ`` attribute of the request is the WSGI environment.
 Within the WSGI environ will be a key named ``repoze.bfg.message`` that has a value explaining why the not found error was raised.
 This error will be different when the ``debug_notfound`` environment setting is true than it is when it is false.

 .. _changing_the_forbidden_view: